-Hot springs gushing in this area were well known among American Indians.
+Hot springs gushing in this area had been well-known among American Indians.

 A settler, Frank Trimble acknowledged the value and established a hot spring hotel in 1882.

-In the beautiful premises, there is a big pool, which uses city water heated by hot springs.
+In the beautiful premises, there is a big pool, which uses tap water heated by hot springs.

-At the back of this, you will find free-flowing tubs with hot spring water.
+At the back of it, you will see free-flowing tubs using hot spring water.

-The tubs are divided into two; the hotter one is around 109 degrees, and the other is around 102 degrees.
+The tubs are divided into two; the hotter one is around 109 degrees F, and the other is about 102 degrees F.

-You will notice the water with slight metallic smell is carbonated near the water outlets.
+Near the water outlets, you will notice the water with slight metallic smell is carbonated.

 Nowadays, Anasazi people disappeared from this area are considered one of the roots of American Indians such as Hopi.

-They are said to have got back to nature abandoning cultural wealth so that they survived severe drought.
+They are said to have got back to nature, abandoning their cultural wealth so that they survived severe drought.

 When the earth cannot allow humankind to increase, giving up a world of convenient may be another possibility of our evolution.